mu-fazil-vk/Elixr-AI-Info/README.md

 - **Preset Chat Role Prompts:** Benefit from pre-set chat prompts for a quick start.
 - **Data Only Stored in Your Device:** Ensure your privacy with locally stored data.
 - **Focused on Privacy:** Elixr AI prioritizes the security and confidentiality of your data.
+- **Speech Output:** Listen to the results with Elixr AI's speech output feature.
+- **Copy or Share Results:** Easily copy or share the AI-generated results with others.

 ## Download